jonatack/bitcoin-development/how-to-compile-bitcoin-core-from-source-for-linux-debian.md

 How to compile Bitcoin Core from source on Linux Debian and run the unit and functional tests
 ---------------------------------------------------------------------------------------------
-Last updated: 16 March 2019
+Last updated: 16 August 2019

-This is a simplified compilation of the various docs in https://github.com/bitcoin/bitcoin/tree/master/doc.
+This is a simplified summary of the various docs in https://github.com/bitcoin/bitcoin/tree/master/doc.
 Don't hesitate to read them for more information.

 All steps are to be run from your terminal emulator, i.e. the command line.